 Since 2017, CBD has been legal in New Zealand, but strictly for medicinal purposes and only if prescribed by a doctor.
 However, just like here in Australia, Kiwis face many obstacles in getting hold of CBD products.

 One reason is that sceptical general practitioners, distrustful of the data, refuse to prescribe CBD therapeutics in the belief it doesn’t work.
 Pharmacies not being able to get their hands on the specific CBD medicine prescribed is another.

 To combat the specific availability issue, New Zealand has well-stocked medicinal cannabis dispensaries, bridging the divide.

 Frequently Asked Questions

 What Is CBD Oil?

 CBD is the chemical compound extracted from the cannabis plant.
 It contains cannabinoids and very low levels of THC—less than 1 per cent is required by law.
-This compound or extract is then dissolved in a ‘carrier oil’, such as olive oil or hemp seed oil, to improve its bioavailability, which is to say, its ability to be better absorbed by the body.
+This compound or extract is then dissolved in a ‘carrier oil’, such as olive oil or hemp seed oil, to improve its bioavailability and ability to be better absorbed by the body.

 Put differently, CBD is fat-soluble and is more effective when digested alongside fat.
 What’s more, it simply would not dissolve in water.

 Hemp Oil vs. CBD Oil: What Is the Difference?

 Hemp oil has little to no CBD content and is usually cold-pressed.
 Although extracted from the same plant species, CBD oil contains cannabinoids and THC—less than 0.3 per cent of the latter, to be exact.
 Both come with their own health and therapeutic benefits.

 What Is the Difference Between Cannabis Oil and CBD Oil?

 Once again, even though they’re derived from the same plant species, they’re quite distinct in composition and effect and subject to greatly different laws.